istio/istio.io/content/en/docs/ops/configuration/extensibility/wasm-module-distribution/index.md

 Here we will walk through an example of adding a basic auth extension to our mesh.
 We will configure Istio to pull a [basic auth module](https://github.com/istio-ecosystem/wasm-extensions/tree/master/extensions/basic_auth) from a remote image registry and load it with configuration to run the module on calls to the `/productpage` path.

-To configure a WebAssembly filter with a remote Wasm module, a `WasmPlugin` resource will be created:
+To configure a WebAssembly filter with a remote Wasm module, create a `WasmPlugin` resource:

 {{< text yaml >}}
 apiVersion: extensions.istio.io/v1alpha1